connectedcars/docker-node/README.md

 # docker-node

-Docker Ubuntu 18.04 base image for node build and production:
+Ubuntu base image for node build and production:

 ## Example of usage: